HTTY Specification

 - It can be implemented consistently across different runtimes.

-- It can operate over PTYs and SSH sessions without auxiliary sockets or shared filesystems.
+- It can operate without auxiliary sockets or shared filesystems.

-- It adds as little additional protocol state as possible beyond terminal-safe framing.
+- It adds as little protocol state as possible beyond the decision to enter HTTY mode.

 Non-Goals